milestonesys/mipsdk-samples-plugin/ConfigDump/README.md

 Federated Architecture (MFA) setup is available and properties for each site.

+The ItemPicker button showcases that instead of building a treeview yourself the ItemPickerWpfWindow can be used.

 ![Configuration dump in Smart Client](Dump.png)

-MIP Environment - Management Client
+## MIP Environment - Management Client

 When placed in the Management Client, the properties for each item is filled with a lot of configuration settings, like IP address of the